0xcite/fingerping/README.md

 fingerping
 ==========

-A security tool to fingerprint PNG libraries used by web applications
+A security tool to fingerprint the PNG libraries used by web applications